patrickeaton/easy-cli/docs/commands.md

-failOnExists?: boolean; // Should the command fail if the config file already exists? globalKeysToUse?: string[]; // What key(s) are you setting? defaults?: Partial<TGlobalParams & TParams>; // The default values to use transformer?: (params: TGlobalParams & TParams) => any; // How to transform the params before saving configFlag?: string; // The name of the variable to use for the config file }
+failOnExists?: boolean; // Should the command fail if the config file already exists? globalKeysToUse?: string[]; // What key(s) are you setting? defaults?: Partial<TGlobalParams & TParams>; // The default values to use configFlag?: string; // The name of the variable to use for the config file }
 ```